 Fear of emotional pain in the dying process can be mitigated by acknowledgement of what you have already been through.
 There is a training ground that you have already begun to navigate.
 Additionally, addressing your fears and emotions as they occur and processing with others you can create a plan to address them.

-For example, burden for those left behind can be relieved or at least lessened by completing your Planning for Peace Checklist.
+For example, burden for those left behind can be relieved or at least lessened by completing your Planning for Peace Checklist (which you can download for free on my website).
 Loneliness may be helped by identifying an end-of-life doula or faith group that cares for those who may not have surviving family or friends.

 Studies have also revealed that treating “dying” as a distinct process from the underlying terminal illness is important for healthy death awareness.
 Another study reported, “Awareness of Dying led to a focus on living well with advanced cancer and movement towards living a life rather than living an illness.”